dceoy/slack-notify/README.md

 slack-post
 ==========

-A notification command for Slack
+Bash-based command for Slack notification

 Installation
 ------------

-This command require curl.
+This command requires curl.

 ```sh
 $ cd /path/to/bin   # a path in ${PATH}